 What do you do when the administration steps in?

 The administration removed my posters after survey results were critical of the school.
-Here's what I learned from the experience.A torn poster with the title "Rate My Small School" hanging lopsided on a wall
+Here's what I learned from the experience.Let me start out this post with some background:

 Every year at my high school, each freshman decides what "small school" to self-select into: AC (Academic Choice, or the traditional high-school experience with AP classes), BIHS (Berkeley International High School, a more "international-focused" school with a built-in IB program), AMPS (the Academy of Medicine and Public Service, designed for students interested in the medical field), AHA (the Arts and Humanities Academy for an arts-focused curriculum) and CAS (Community Arts and Sciences, the community surrounding social justice and communication).
 I am in BIHS.
 If this sounds confusing, try thinking about it from the perspective of a freshman who has no idea what they want to do in life.